Yehuda Bibas: Early life

 Bibas was born in Gibraltar to Sephardi Jews descended from those who were expelled from Spain and settled in North Africa.
 His father came from a line of rabbis in Tétouan that immigrated to Gibraltar after a pogrom.
 One of his maternal ancestors was Chaim ibn Attar.

 As a child, Bibas studied in Gibraltar.
 Following his father's death, he moved to Livorno, Italy, to live with his grandfather.
 Livorno had a very prestigious and educated Jewish community.
 Bibas received in Livorno most of his Jewish and secular education, becoming fluent in English, Italian, Spanish and Hebrew.
 He became a rabbi and trained as a physician while in Italy.
 He later returned to Gibraltar and established himself as the head of a local yeshiva.
 His yeshiva was attended by students from England, Italy and North Africa.

 In 1810, he came to London, England, where he met with Jewish activist and philanthropist Sir Moses Montefiore.
 Montefiore helped to fund Bibas's activism.

 In 1831, Bibas was appointed as the Chief Rabbi of Corfu, Greece.

-Zionist activism
+Proto-Zionist activism

 In 1839–1840, Bibas visited many Jewish communities, particularly those of Europe.
 Inspired by the Serbian and Greek revolts against the Ottoman Turks, Bibas began advocating a mass repatriation of Jews to Israel (then part of the Ottoman Empire).
 In the same year, he met Judah Alkalai and became Alkalai's mentor.
 Alkalai went on to become an influential proto-Zionist himself.